gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 JSON and YAML are the two formats supported currently.
 Refer to [JSON file configuration](https://github.com/tomzo/gocd-json-config-plugin#configuration-files) and [YAML file configuration](https://github.com/tomzo/gocd-yaml-config-plugin#setup) for more information about the file format.

-The config repositories page (Admin → Config Repositories) lists existing config repositories, and allows CRUD (Create-Read-Update-Delete) operations on them.
+The config repositories page (Admin &rarr; Config Repositories) lists existing config repositories, and allows CRUD (Create-Read-Update-Delete) operations on them.
 This page also shows errors and allows you to request a check of a config repository.

 ![Pipelines as code page](../images/advanced_usage/config-repo-page.png)